julissa-zavala/portfolio-site/README.md

-This is a portfolio website I created for a UX designer.
+A portfolio website I was hired to build for a UX designer.

 Check it out at: www.julissazavala.com